Maritime law: Maintenance and cure

 A seaman who is required to sue a shipowner to recover maintenance and cure may also recover his attorneys fees.
 Vaughan v.
 Atkinson, 369 U.S. 527 (1962).
-If a shipowner's breach of its obligation to provide maintenance and cure is willful and wanton, the shipowner may be subject to punitive damages.
+If a shipowner's breach of the obligation to provide maintenance and cure is willful and wanton, the shipowner may be subject to punitive damages.
 See Atlantic Sounding Co. v.
 Townsend, 557 U.S. 404 (2009) (J. Thomas).

 Personal injuries to passengers

 Shipowners owe a duty of reasonable care to passengers.
 Consequently, passengers who are injured aboard ships may bring suit as if they had been injured ashore through the negligence of a third party.
 The passenger bears the burden of proving that the shipowner was negligent.
 While personal injury cases must generally be pursued within three years, suits against cruise lines may need to be brought within one year because of limitations contained in the passenger ticket.
 Notice requirements in the ticket may require a formal notice to be brought within six months of the injury.
-Most U.S. cruise line passenger tickets also have provisions requiring that suit to be brought in either Miami or Seattle.
+Most US cruise line passenger tickets also have provisions requiring that suit to be brought in either Miami or Seattle.

 In England, the 1954 case of Adler v Dickson (The Himalaya) [1954] allowed a shipping line to escape liability when a bosun's negligence resulted in a passenger being injured.
 Since then, the Unfair Contract Terms Act 1977 has made it unlawful to exclude liability for death or personal injury caused by one's negligence.
 (Since then, however, the so-called "Himalaya clause" has become a useful way for a contractor to pass on the protection of a limitation clause to his employees, agents and third-party contractors.)

 Maritime liens and mortgages

 Banks which loan money to purchase ships, vendors who supply ships with necessaries like fuel and stores, seamen who are due wages, and many others have a lien against the ship to guarantee payment.
 To enforce the lien, the ship must be arrested or seized.
-In the United States, an action to enforce a lien against a U.S. ship must be brought in federal court and cannot be done in state court, except for under the reverse-Erie doctrine whereby state courts can apply federal law.
+In the United States, an action to enforce a lien against a US ship must be brought in federal court and cannot be done in state court, except for under the reverse Erie Doctrine whereby state courts can apply federal law.